 In recent years, stricter policies have come into force that aim to reduce overall energy use.
 Partners in our CitiEnGov project help regions in central Europe to find solutions to use their energy resources more consciously in line with these new policies.
 They cooperate on low carbon energy planning and develop innovative strategies that can be easily adapted by other regions.

 The project also tests new approaches in various pilot actions, for example in the Croatian city of Split.
-There, the local partner installed a state-of-the-art lightning system near Bacvice beach, one of the most visited areas of the city.
-This showcase of efficient road lighting ultimately sparked a major commitment from the local public administration: They decided to replace lightning systems on a much larger scale, with 17.000 new bulbs the future of Split will be for sure brighter.
+There, the local partner installed a state-of-the-art lighting system near Bacvice beach, one of the most visited areas of the city.
+This showcase of efficient road lighting ultimately sparked a major commitment from the local public administration: They decided to replace lighting systems on a much larger scale, with 17.000 new bulbs the future of Split will be for sure brighter.

 The attribute "nowy" (new) in the name of a Polish city, often indicates that the place is very old.
 Nowy Dwór Mazowiecki is one of those places.